rlong/archive.corba_ior_parser/README.md

 archive.corba_ior_parser
 ========================

 CORBA Interoperable Object Reference (IOR) Parser.
-This code was primarily written in the 1990's and it shows :-)
+This code was primarily written in the 1990's and it shows, there's code workarounds for the JVM in Netscape 4.05.

 ###Sample IORs